masterkram/bytehub/docs/StudyNotes/Module1/IntroductionToCS/OS&CN/CN.md

 32-bit addresses
 2^32 ~ 4 Billion

-But, still shortage of IP addresses due to address allocation as entire blocks, e.g.,
+But, shortage of IP addresses.
-130.89 for UT

-Human readable names
+Domains:
-+ For human convenience, many hosts also have a name, for example www.utwente.nl.
++ For human convenience, many hosts also have a name, for example www.utwente.nl
 + Converting names to IP addresses and vice versa is done by the Domain Name System (DNS)

 ### Routing and Forwarding
-Routing: Finding a path between a source and a destination over the most appropriate routers
-Forwarding: local action, moving incoming packet to appropriate outgoing link of the router
+**Routing**: Finding a path between a source and a destination over the most appropriate routers **Forwarding**: local action, moving incoming packet to appropriate outgoing link of the router

 ## Performance metrics: loss, delay, throughput